 Busted: No!
 Higher spin speeds will not ruin your clothes when you use the appropriate settings.
-High spin speeds are ideal for cottons, bulky items such as towels and bedding and denim.
-These types of items can handle the power of the top speeds and if you’re machine is maintained to a good standard you shouldn’t see any damage to your laundry at all.
+High spin speeds are ideal for cottons, and bulky items such as towels and bedding and denim.
+These types of clothes can handle the power of the top speeds.
+If you’re machine is maintained to a good standard you shouldn’t see any damage to your laundry at all.

-Myth: Machines with higher spin speeds are more prone to breakdowns.
+Myth: Machines with higher spin speeds are prone to breakdowns!